divolte/divolte-collector/docs/mapping_reference.rst

     map userAgent().type() onto 'uaTypeField'

 :Description:
   The type of user agent that was used.
-E.g. 'Browser' for desktop browsers.
+E.g. ``Browser`` for desktop browsers.

 :Type:
   :code:`String`